joselyn-rodriguez/DS4L_final/README.md

-≈This is the repository for my final project for DS4L.
+This is the repository for my final project for Data Science for Linguists.

 How to use: